armgong/rjulia/README.md

 -------------
    * The Julia api rapidly changes between releases.
 Each time you upgrade or downgrade Julia, rjulia needs to be recompiled and reinstalled, e.g. with `devtools::install_github`.

-   * Due to https://github.com/JuliaLang/julia/issues/10085, the rjulia master branch may crash when running certain (testparallel etc.) Julia code on Julia 0.3.5 or the release-0.3 branch.
+   * Due to https://github.com/JuliaLang/julia/issues/10085, the rjulia master branch may crash when running certain (testparallel etc.) Julia code on Julia 0.3.x.
 Most demos run ok.

-   *Due to RStudio issue (https://github.com/armgong/RJulia/issues/16), when using rjulia on Windows, RStudio-0.98.1103 is recommended http://download1.rstudio.org/RStudio-0.98.1103.zip .
+   *Due to RStudio issue (https://github.com/armgong/RJulia/issues/16), when using rjulia on Windows 64bit, RStudio-0.98.1103 is recommended http://download1.rstudio.org/RStudio-0.98.1103.zip .